AlexMalmberg/pyweek17-moon/README.md

 while avoiding discovery by the other villagers who ceaselessly watch over the village from their houses.

+To run:
+  python run_game.py --fullscreen

+(or drop the --fullscreen if you want it windowed, or change the size of the window with --window 123x456)

 More half-baked than usual, but:
   Move with arrow keys.